 On September 10, 2009, Senator Lawrence Borst was awarded the IUPUI Chancellor's Medallion by Chancellor Charles R. Bantz during the IUPUI Board of Advisors Reception at Cedar Crest.
-Borst was recognized for his four decades of political service to the city of Indianapolis and the state of Indiana.
+Dr. Borst was recognized for his four decades of political service to the city of Indianapolis and the state of Indiana.

-In 1965, Borst co-founded the Republican Action Committee.
-In political service to Indianapolis, Borst was a member of the Mayor’s Progress Committee in 1971 and the executive council in 1973.
-At the state level, Borst served in the Indiana House of Representatives in 1967 before he was elected to serve in the Indiana Senate from 1969 to 1984.
-He was Chairman of the Senate Finance Committee and the Taxation Sub-committee.
-Senator Borst helped create the Hoosier Lottery.
+In 1965, Dr. Borst co-founded the Republican Action Committee.
+In political service to Indianapolis, Dr. Borst was a member of the Mayor’s Progress Committee in 1971 and the executive council in 1973.
+At the state level, Dr. Borst served in the Indiana House of Representatives in 1967 before he was elected to serve in the Indiana Senate from 1969 to 1984.
+He was chairman of the Senate Finance Committee and the Taxation Sub-committee and helped create the Hoosier Lottery.